 Wound paints have been used to help reduce the spread of oak wilt and Dutch elm disease.
 The main action is to prevent the insect vectors of these diseases from having access to the wounded tissue.

 Fungicides applied to pruning cuts and/or wounds have been used to control some diseases.
-The only fungicides registered to date are used to protect grapevine pruning wounds against several fungal trunk diseases.
-The fungicide benomyl was labeled for use on peach against Cytospora canker and on grape against Eutypa dieback but is no longer manufactured.
+The only fungicides registered to date are in FRAC group 1 and are used to protect grapevine and stone fruit pruning wounds against several fungal trunk and canker diseases.
+The fungicide benomyl (FRAC group 1) was labeled for use on peach against Cytospora canker and on grape against Eutypa dieback but is no longer manufactured.
+A similar product, however, thiophanate-methyl, is currently registered.
 Other systemic fungicides have not been evaluated extensively against wood-decaying Basidiomycetes but may be of benefit.
 In a field trial with apple, furmecyclox (a discontinued product) and fenpropimorph (not registered in the United States) gave some wound protection.
 The fungicide triadimenol was very effective against isolates of the wood-rotting fungus Trametes versicolor.
 In the late 1980s and early 1990s, triadimefon was used as a paint to control Cytospora canker after cankers had been surgically removed.
 Various testimonials in eastern Washington and Oregon pointed to its effectiveness.

 Combining both paint and fungicides may be an effective option if labeling allows the use.
 The tactic was successfully used in the field for management of Cytospora canker of peach in Colorado.

-Borax-containing materials have been used for control of Eutypa dieback on grape and annosus root disease of true firs.
+Borax-containing materials have been used for control of Eutypa dieback on grape and Heterobasidion root disease of true firs and pines.
 Treating pruning wounds on grape with sealants or paints, such as B-Lock, Spur Shield, or Vitiseal, has been effective against trunk rot fungi when used within 24 hours of a pruning cut.
 Boron-containing materials, however, can be phytotoxic when used on cherry.
 Several biological materials, such as Phlebiopsis gigantean and Trichoderma spp., have also been tested for use against annosus root disease of different trees with variable success.